Star Sector Atlas 1: the Terran Sector

 Star Sector Atlas 1: the Terran Sector is a 1981 role-playing game supplement for Space Opera published by Fantasy Games Unlimited.

 Contents

+Star Sector Atlas 1: the Terran Sector is a fully mapped space sector with planetary descriptions for players to explore.

+Publication history

-Star Sector Atlas 1: the Terran Sector is FGU's first set of starsector maps and planetary descriptions for its Space Opera role-playing system.
+Star Sector Atlas 1: the Terran Sector was the first set of star sector maps published by FGU for the Space Opera role-playing game.

 Reception

 William A. Barton reviewed Star Sector Atlas 1: the Terran Sector in The Space Gamer No. 45.
 Barton commented that "If you're a Space Opera player or GM, you'll probably find Star Sector Atlas 1: the Terran Sector an invaluable play aid.
 Even those who prefer other SF systems might find some useful items to adapt to their games as well."